 The veggie burger lives in a vegetarian and vegan gray area.
 They satisfy the craving for a burger that many vegetarians deny having!
 For a community that condemns meat, they sure do spend a LOT of money on non-meat products made to simulate it (I should know, I was a vegetarian for a number of years).

 Admittedly, some people choose this option for supposed health reasons, or as a transition from meat-eating to vegetarian eating.

 However, as a former vegetarian, the irony was not lost on me anytime I ate a mock-meat product.
 It seems to me that a veggie burger that bleeds would not be appreciated by many vegans.
 Decrying animal suffering, and indeed, opposing the slaughter of helpless animals, but then seeking out a veggie burger that looks like it is bleeding, with a medium rare color inside?
 Curious.

 The Bloody Veggie Burger

-Well, Brown's Impossible Foods has done just that.
-They've made a veggie burger using plant products that is impossible for vegans to admit liking, and at $20 a patty, impossible to afford.
+Well, Brown’s Impossible Foods has done just that.
+They’ve made a veggie burger using plant products that is impossible for vegans to admit liking and, at $20 a patty, is impossible to afford.